Dry Needling

 Why do people keep saying Dry Needling is not Acupuncture?

-The practice of DN allows other health professionals to learn and practice this subset of acupuncture without completing a full 4 year master degree in acupuncture.
-However, when other medical professions gain certification in DN they do not study the extensive medical practice of acupuncture.
-Since providers do not study acupuncture and DN is a subset of acupuncture, providers need to clearly differentiate DN from acupuncture.
+The practice of DN allows healthcare professionals to learn and practice this subset of acupuncture without completing a full 4 year master degree in acupuncture.
+Moreover, when other medical professions gain certification in DN they do not study the extensive medical practice of acupuncture.
+Since providers do not study acupuncture and since DN is a subset of acupuncture, providers need to clearly differentiate DN from acupuncture.
 Otherwise the general public could think DN providers were practicing acupuncture outside their legal scope of practice.
 For example, acupuncture treats digestive issues, anxiety, allergies, fertility, insomnia etc and most commonly - musculoskeletal conditions aka pain.
 While DN specifically treats musculoskeletal issues alone.
-Unfortunately, the main way providers are differentiating DN from acupuncture is stating that DN is based on science and acupuncture moves 'energy' - which is misleading at best.
-The practice of Acupuncture has integrated DN techniques throughout several millennia; however, the terminology used to describe DN techniques appears different in classic medical text than it will in modern DN texts.
-The use of different terminology does not mean that acupuncturist do not have the knowledge or expertise to comprehend and integrate Western medical terminology, it means that the translation of acupuncture medical texts from one language to another requires acupuncturist to have extensive knowledge in both Eastern and Western medicine.
-In addition, acupuncturist study the standard premed education that includes anatomy, physiology, biology, chemistry, Western pathology, and more.
-What is more, acupuncture has been researched more than any other complementary medicine.

 Training requirements for Dry Needling